-Integrated Nutrient management in Kewda in North Eastern Ghat Zone of Odisha
+Integrated Nutrient management in Kewda in the Northeastern Ghat Zone of Odisha

 Abstract

-Kewda is one of the most remunerative crop of Ganjam district of Odisha as 95% of kewra flowers exported from India are collected from areas surrounding Berhampur city in Ganjam district.
+Kewda is one of the most remunerative crop of Ganjam district of Odisha, as 95% of kewra flowers exported from India are collected from areas surrounding Berhampur city in Ganjam district.
 One experiment was conducted in farmer s field of Ganjam in order to increase the yield of Kewda.
-3treatments were taken i.e T1-STBF(soil test based fertiliser)+ FYM @15kg/pit thrice , T2-STBF+FYM @15kg/pit thrice +Inoculation of OUAT Cosortia bio-fertiliser to the rhizosphere on date of planting, T3- Fym 20kg/pit/year and no application of feriliser.
-It was found that T2-STBF+FYM @15kg/pit thrice +Inoculation of OUAT Cosortia bio-fertiliser to the rhizosphere on date of planting produced 44 nos of flowers per plant and 100 fresh flower weight is 21kg perfomed 53% higher in producing flower as compared to control plot.
+3 treatments were taken i.e T1-STBF(soil test based fertiliser)+ FYM @15kg/pit thrice , T2-STBF+FYM @15kg/pit thrice +Inoculation of OUAT Cosortia bio-fertiliser to the rhizosphere on date of planting, T3-FYM 20 kg/pit/year Fym 20kg/pit/year and no application of feriliser.
+It was found that T2-STBF+FYM @15kg/pit thrice +Inoculation of OUAT Cosortia bio-fertiliser to the rhizosphere on date of planting produced 44 no of flowers per plant and 100 fresh flower weight is 21kg perfomed 53% higher in producing flower as compared to control plot.

-Key words: Rhizosphere, Bio-fertiliser , OUAT Consortia
+Key words: Rhizosphere, biofertilizer, OUAT Consortia

 Introduction